aptech/docs/docs/CR-upper.rst

     :return y: containing the uppercase equivalent of the data in *x*.

-    :type y: string or NxK matrix or string array
+    :rtype y: string or NxK matrix or string array

 Remarks
 -------